-- 1 Slit in bobbin winder seat (with built-in cutter) - ▶ The thread is cut to a suitable length.
+- 1) Slit in bobbin winder seat (with built-in cutter) - ▶ The thread is cut to a suitable length.

-- Be sure to cut the thread as described.
+- Be sure to cut the thread as described on the previous page.
 If the bobbin is wound without cutting the thread using the cutter built into the slit in the bobbin winder seat, the thread may become tangled in the bobbin or the needle may bend or break when the bobbin thread starts to run out. - Slide the sewing speed controller to the right (so that the speed will be fast).

-Sewing speed controller
+1 Sewing speed controller